Talapas Essentials: The Structure of Talapas

 Talapas enables programming tasks that could not be computed without more CPU cores, GPU cores, or memory than are available on consumer hardware.
 It also accelerates research at UO by offloading repetitive, highly parallel computational jobs from researchers’ devices, allowing scientists to focus on more important tasks.

 Talapas is a heterogenous cluster consisting of hundreds of individual computers called nodes.
 It is made up of login nodes, compute nodes, and private “condo” nodes.
 These nodes are much more powerful than a personal computer!
-Each compute node can have up to 128 CPU cores.
-Some specialized nodes for large memory jobs have up to 4TB of RAM.
+Each compute node has up to 128 CPU cores.
+Nodes typically have at least 500GB of RAM, and specialized nodes for large memory jobs can have up to 4TB of RAM.

 talapas-hierarchy